Roman-Zanotelli/kraki/README.md

 Parts of this README were created with assistance from [ChatGPT by OpenAI](https://openai.com/chatgpt) to help organize ideas and improve clarity

 > ⚖️ **Ethical Use Statement**: I believe in responsible and transparent use of AI tools.
-While AI helped shape structure and language of the readme, all architectural decisions, implementation, and final content reflect my own understanding, judgment, and intent.
+While AI helped shape the structure and language of the readme, all architectural decisions, implementation, and final content reflect my own understanding, judgment, and intent.